 how to become a real estate agent in texas

 Fees for testing, application, and processing

-After you’ve completed your course, you’ll need to register for your real estate exam and obtain your sales agent license.
-You will have to pay a number of state fees at this point.
-The license application fee is the most expensive expenditure.
-The cost is roughly $200, plus you’ll have to pay for the following:
+After finishing your course, you must apply for your real estate exam and acquire your sales agent license.
+At this time, you must pay a variety of state fees.
+The most expensive outlay is the licensing application fee.
+The cost is around $200, plus the following fees:

-• Background check fee ($27)
+• Background check charge ($27)

-• Fee for paper processing ($20)
+• Paper processing fee ($20)

+how to become a real estate agent in texas